Mindful ways to move in the forest

 Time to cool down

-After all that activity, it’s time to stop and allow your heart rate to drop.
+After all that activity, it’s time to stop and allow your heart rate to drop and your imagination to surge.

 For more information and support on mindful activities and looking after your mental health, visit the Mind website: